sv3nio/Singing-Bell/README.md

 <img alt="Singing Bell Demo" src="/img/singing-bell-a.jpg" width="400">

 # Usage

-**IMPORTANT**
+This is an advanced project; requiring skills in Python programming, general application design and 3D printing.
+A working implementation requires:

+- A CircuitPython compatible microcontroller running [CircuitPython 8 or higher](https://circuitpython.org/).
+Get libraries from [here](https://github.com/adafruit/circuitpython).
+- A 5v servo motor to swing the mallet (or comparable alternative).
+- A manufactured housing of some kind (3D print models are on [Tinkercad](https://www.tinkercad.com/things/ihloFZPHmth?sharecode=iWwOf8UDUHXrbG2nKjJkbB91yBh4DRdOCrIBXainu0E)).
+- An client app to communicate with the Singing Bell.
+- Also, a singing bowl would be helpful. 😉

+**PLEASE NOTE!**
 This project does not provide a user interface for controlling the bell.
-Instead, it provides an API for use with another app or frontend.
-Presently, our home uses a quick-and-dirty solution on my Android device (Tasker) as an alarm/meditation app with future designs for a more robust server frontend.
+Instead, it provides a web API for use with another app or frontend. *You will need to write your own frontend/client application to use this project.* Presently, I'm using a [surprisingly good!] quick-and-dirty solution on my Android device (Tasker) with future designs for a more robust server frontend.

 ## Servo Motor
 The solution works by striking the singing bowl with its proper mallet attached to a servo motor.
 Frankly, any 5v servo should suffice, just make sure to configure the appropriate pin in `main.py`: